 PART B (this document): Gives specific information for the type of licence you're applying for.
-It outlines the minimum standards for the licence, sets out all the questions you'll be asked in the online application, in the same order you'll see them on your screen, and gives guidance on what you might need to tell us and the types of supporting documents you'll need to provide.
-Your application can only be made online and you'll need to upload your supporting documents.
+It outlines the minimum standards for the licence, sets out all the questions you'll be asked in the application form, in the same order, and gives guidance on what you might need to tell us and the types of supporting documents you'll need to provide.
+Your application can only be submitted via email using the Adobe editable pdf and you'll need to attach your supporting documents.